Code-Institute-Submissions/Sndrahel-Happy_Feets/README.md

 <br>

+---
 ## Scope
 ---

 Based on the requirements of achieving user's and owner's goals and stories, below is the list of required pages with the features and functions:

 - Simple design landing page that the purpose of the website is obvious to anybody and even first-time users know how to navigate the website.
-- Treatments page where users can view all the treatments.
+- Treatments page where users can view and buy all the treatments.
-- Shop page where user can view all products.
+- Shop page where user can view and buy all products.
 - About page where users can get information about the siteowner and the company.
-- Login / register page where users can log in or register.
+- Login / register (account) page where users can log in or register.

 <br>